casouri/itunes-artwork-finder/README.md

 Update by me:

 I added an index HTML page and changed the api url.
-Now it should work by just running `php -S localhost 8888`.
+Now it should work by just running `php -S localhost 8888` and connect.
+Or just run `./run.sh`.

 This is the JavaScript and PHP code that powers the iTunes Artwork Finder available at [https://bendodson.com/projects/itunes-artwork-finder/](https://bendodson.com/projects/itunes-artwork-finder/)